 The importance of collateral warranties is reflected by the fact that many contracts now make payment conditional on all collateral warranties having been executed and returned.

-In terms of checking the collateral warranty, there are a number of key points to look out for (please note that this is not an exhaustive list):
+In terms of checking the collateral warranty, there are a number of key points to look out for.

-- The terms of the collateral warranty should not be more onerous than the terms of the underlying contract to which it relates (e.g. a subcontractor’s collateral warranty should not contain terms which are more onerous than those in the subcontract);
+The terms of the collateral warranty should not be more onerous than the terms of the underlying contract to which it relates.
+For example, a subcontractor’s collateral warranty should not contain terms which are more onerous than those in the subcontract.

-- Is there a ‘no greater liability’ clause in the warranty which ensures that the Service Provider does not owe a greater liability to the Beneficiary under the warranty than it does to its employer under the underlying contract?
-Such a clause would capture any cap on liability etc. in the underlying contract which has not been included in the collateral warranty.
+It is also important to ensure that there is not a ‘no greater liability’ clause in the warranty to ensure that the service provider does not owe a greater liability to you under the warranty than it does to its employer under the underlying contract.
+This would capture any cap on liability in the underlying contract which has not been included in the collateral warranty.

 For more information about collateral warranties, please contact us on 01332 226 125 or complete the form below.

 Scroll back to the top